-You are probably wondering where is Morro Bay California?
+You are probably wondering where is Morro Bay, California?
 It’s not one of the better known vacation destinations.
 Morro Bay is located along Hwy 1 (also known as the Pacific Coast Highway) on the central California coast in San Luis Obispo County.
-Here’s a fun interactive Morro Bay map.

 I don’t know why this town stuck out in my mind so much, but as soon as we arrived, I knew 24 hours wasn’t going to be nearly long enough.
 If you’re looking to visit Morro Bay, we’ve got lots of tips for you.
 Here are some of the best things to do in Morro Bay that you don’t want to miss!

 The water in Morro Bay was calm, the winds that had kept us from riding bikes to Morro Rock the day before were gone.
-Thank goodness.
-When we checked our list of things to do in Morro Bay California, a kayak tour with Central Coast Outdoors was first and we were really looking forward to it, especially since a similar trip farther up the central coast of California through Elkhorn Slough had been cancelled earlier in the week due to weather.
+When we checked our list of things to do in Morro Bay, California, a kayak tour with Central Coast Outdoors was first and we were really looking forward to it.
+We couldn’t wait to enjoy views of Morro Rock from the water!

 We paddled our way into inlets, observing the many different birds.
 Our guide John knew them all by name, some common, others just passing through.
 Morro Bay is a stopping point for migratory birds attracting more than 200 species.
 It’s one of the top birding spots nationwide.